Skip to content

 Situational Barriers:

-Depending on the structure and hierarchy of the training department, there may be resistance from the L&D staff, Training Managers, or SMEs towards e-learning.
+Depending on the structure and hierarchy of the training department, there may be resistance from the L&D staff, Training Managers, or Subject Matter Experts(SMEs) towards elearning.
 They may feel their role and importance in the organization will be diminished or made redundant.
 They may also be unwilling to change their way of work as training for an online medium merits changes in instructional design and curriculum development.
 They may also have to work closely with the technology team or multimedia developers and might feel their role is limited and undermined.

 Content Barriers: